ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Encrypted Resolver:
 : A DNS resolver using any encrypted DNS transport.
-This includes current mechanisms such as DoH and DoT as well as future mechanisms.
+This includes current mechanisms such as DoH, DoT, and DoQ, as well as future mechanisms.

 Unencrypted Resolver:
-: A DNS resolver using TCP or UDP port 53.
+: A DNS resolver using TCP or UDP port 53 without encryption.

 # DNS Service Binding Records